Finland to Italy

 In Guatemala, Christmas is a blend of Christian and Mayan traditions.
 Families have feasts of turkey, tamales and Guatemalan dulces (sweets).
 The Feast Day of Saint Thomas is held on December 21, which includes a fair, parades, fireworks and folk dances.
 Dancers test their skills at the Mayan flying pole dance, where they climb to the top of a pole and swoop down in circles on a rope.
 The tree features handmade ornaments that evoke memories of Guatemala.

-In Hungary, painted, heart-shaped cookies are a traditional Christmas tree staple, along with tinsel, Hungarian candy, apples and pears.
+In Hungary, painted heart-shaped cookies are a traditional Christmas tree staple, along with colored glass ornaments, Hungarian candy, apples and pears.
 You can see these represented on this tree in addition to handmade felt ornaments in Hungary’s national colors of red, white and green.
-Popular Hungarian sweets and chocolates also are used as decoration, and underneath the tree you’ll see Hungarian dolls.
+Popular Hungarian sweets and chocolates (szaloncukor) are also used as decoration, and underneath the tree you’ll see Hungarian dolls.
 The tree is decorated on the evening of December 24, and kids are not allowed in the room where the tree stands until they have heard a ringing bell.
-Then they open presents on Christmas Eve.
+Presents are opened on Christmas Eve.

-To celebrate Iceland’s heritage and culture, a church and a farmhouse is displayed on the tree’s base.
+A church and a farmhouse is displayed on the tree’s base to represent replicas of traditional churches and farmhouses from Þingvellir, Iceland, a site of historical, cultural, and geological significance.
 These items were the original tree decorations created by a volunteer with the Icelandic Association of Chicago.
-The hand-knitted spherical ornaments feature a traditional wool sweater pattern and represent the country’s popular weaving customs.
-The golden ornaments are replicas of the country’s traditional Christmas bread, laufabrauð.
+The hand-knitted spherical ornaments feature a traditional wool sweater pattern (lopapeysa) and represent the country’s popular weaving customs.
 In Iceland, legend has it that 13 days before Christmas, 13 elfish pranksters known as Yulemen (each with a different personality and prank) descend upon Icelandic towns.
 Historically, these mischief-makers would steal and cause trouble, but today they leave small gifts in the shoes of deserving children.

 This tree features traditional ornaments reflecting Indian culture.
 India’s Christian community celebrates Christmas by attending midnight mass and decorating their homes with ornate nativity scenes, lights and clay lamps perched atop their roofs.
 Many Indians also hang a star on the front of their homes until January 6, Three Kings Day.
 Diwali is a holiday celebrated by Hindus across India.
 The five-day festival of lights honors the goddess Lakshmi.
-The date changes every year based on the lunar calendar: October 31 in 2016, October 19 in 2017.
+The date changes every year based on the lunar calendar: October 19 in 2017 and November 7 in 2018.

 La Befana is the female Italian equivalent of Santa Claus.
 She is an elderly, witchlike woman who flies above the country on a broomstick, giving gifts to children on January 6 (Epiphany).
 Legend tells that La Befana declined an invitation from the wise men to join them in Bethlehem, and to this day and for all eternity, she continues to search for the baby Jesus.
-She is represented on the Italian tree, as is the presepio (nativity scene) since Naples is famous for its street nativity scenes.
-Other iconic Italian Christmas elements like Babbo Natale (Santa Claus) and the symbols of the traditional dinner of seven fishes decorate the tree.
+The ornaments on this tree reflect the colors of the Italian flag, the colors of the holiday season, and various religious symbols of Christmas.